alefore/weblog/edge-concurrency.md

 # Edge: Lessons: Concurrency

 TL;DR: Concurrency is difficult, but necessary.
-It helps to
+The following techniques help:

-make objects immutable
+* Making objects immutable (or, at least, immutable-assignable)
-(or, at least, immutable-assignable), using types that explicitly ensure correct access to shared data, and using futures.
+* Using types that explicitly ensure correct access to shared data
+* Using a futures API for async work.

+## Edge: Lessons: Preamble

 This document is part of
 [a series of articles](https://github.com/alefore/weblog/blob/master/edge-lessons.md)